 • Social engineering attacks on personnel: Attacks that target personnel, tricking them into divulging sensitive information or performing compromising actions, fall outside the platform’s direct defensive purview.

-It’s essential to note that while these points fall outside the platform’s direct threat model, they still form crucial considerations for an overarching security strategy.
+Note that while these points fall outside the Infisical’s threat model, they remain considerations in the broader platform architecture.

 External threat overview

-The Infisical API requires that the Infisical Web UI and all Infisical clients are authenticated and authorized for every inbound request.
+The server requires clients to be authenticated and authorized for every inbound request.
 If using Infisical Cloud, all traffic is routed through Cloudflare which enforces TLS and requires a minimum of TLS 1.2.

 Internal threat overview

-Within Infisical, a critical security concern is an attacker gaining access to sensitive data that they are not permitted to, especially if they already has some degree of access to the system.
-There are currently two authentication methods categories used by clients for where we apply robust authentication and authorization logic.
+Within Infisical, an internal threat and critical security concern is an attacker gaining access to sensitive data that they are not permitted to, especially if they are able to authenticate with some degree of access to the system.

 Cryptography